top of page

 Blue Ridge Scenic Railway photo personal collection

 A must-do in the area is riding aboard the Blue Ridge Scenic Railway.
-The train departs from down and moves along the tracks leisurely toward the adjacent towns of McCaysville, Ga., and Copperhill, Tenn.
-The two hours give you ample time to explore, dine and shop.
+The train departs from downtown and moves along the tracks at a leisurely pace toward the adjacent towns of McCaysville, Ga., and Copperhill, Tenn.
+The two hours provide ample time to explore, dine and shop.
 Also, be sure to see artist Rip Mann creating his hand-hewn bowls.

 Expedition Bigfoot!: The Sasquatch Museum photo personal collection